deeenes/bioinfo-tools/README.md

     cheatsheets: great for a quick start with matplotlib and also as a reminder during every day work.
 -   https://www.pythoncharts.com/matplotlib/rotating-axis-labels/ - Matplotlib
-    is a great library, unlike pandas it's API is well designed.
+    is a great library, unlike pandas its API is well designed.
 Still, looking at a basic everyday task, rotating the tick labels, we see that there are at least 5 different solutions and none of them is perfect.
 -   http://seaborn.pydata.org/ -